-Yeah, yeah, that’s, it’s so interesting.
-And I think part of why I’m excited to do this, these episodes is like seeing some of the parallels and some of the differences between you and me and Rachel.
-And then we’ve actually got a couple other episodes coming out where we interviewed a bunch of different conservation handlers about how they got into the field, and actually how they selected their dogs.
+Yeah, that’s so interesting.
+I think part of why I’m excited to do these episodes is seeing some of the parallels and some of the differences between you and me and Rachel.
+We’ve actually got a couple other episodes coming out where we interviewed a bunch of different conservation handlers about how they got into the field, and actually how they selected their dogs.
 So that ties into our science highlight.
-Yeah, and it seems like so many of us were doing this kind of bouncing around and, you know, we didn’t quite want to be a vet.
+It seems like so many of us were doing this kind of bouncing around and, you know, we didn’t quite want to be a vet.
 We didn’t quite want to be a zookeeper.
 We didn’t quite want to be at an animal shelter.
-Maybe we didn’t quite want to do you know, point counselor bird banding.
-But we wanted to be somewhere in that in that area.
-And yeah, so when you when you found that first job, did you get that First strong and if not, what were some of the steps that you took between that and actually landing your first conservation dog gig?
+Maybe we didn’t quite want to do, you know, point counts or bird banding.
+But we wanted to be somewhere in that area.
+So when you found that first job, did you get that first job?
+And if not, what were some of the steps that you took between that and actually landing your first conservation dog gig?

-Oh, totally, I think just seeing different dogs, like even just different individual dogs and the families that they’re with, you can observe the interactions learn dog behavior and body language just from being there, and kind of get an idea of what instinctively or like, what certain breeds might traditionally provide for you a theology wise.
-And that can kind of tailor what may work for you as a handler in the field.
-Like they’re, like we’ve discussed before on the podcast, that there’s, you know, different spectrum of dogs for the job, and you can make a lot of them work, it’s just what works for your lifestyle when you’re also not in the field working with them.
+Oh, totally.
+I think just seeing different dogs.
+Even just different individual dogs and the families that they’re with.
+You can observe the interactions, learn dog behavior and body language just from being there.
+And get an idea of what instinctively or like, what certain breeds might traditionally provide for you ethology wise.
+And that can tailor what may work for you as a handler in the field.
+Like we’ve discussed before on the podcast, there’s a different spectrum of dogs for the job.
+And you can make a lot of them work, it’s just what works for your lifestyle when you’re also not in the field working with them.
 So just getting a feel for what might be a good fit for you.
-And then, just like noticing the relationship building, I think that’s super important.
-And then it’s important to have basic, I don’t know if it’s manners, but just like, for in the field, you have to have Yeah, like an emergency stop, or just like have skills directionals, things like that, that are for safety reasons, important for a conservation dog to have.
-So they’re the basic level, it also helps while you’re, if you get a puppy, you know, building that relationship, to then transfer on to a working partnership.
-So just, yeah, all around, like connectedness with your dog.
+Just noticing the relationship building, I think that’s super important.
+And then it’s important to have basic, I don’t know if it’s manners, but for in the field, you have to have an emergency stop.
+Or just have skills, directionals, things like that that are, for safety reasons, important for a conservation dog to have.
+So they’re the basic level.
+It also helps while you’re, if you get a puppy, you know, building that relationship to then transfer on to a working partnership.
+Just all around connectedness with your dog.

 Kayla Fratt (KF) 14:47

-Yeah, absolutely.
-And I know, you know, to some degree, you can get really far without knowing the quadrant.
-So operant conditioning, and without having a formal education and learning theory or a theology Yeah, but danlos things can really help.
-Like,
+To some degree, you can get really far without knowing the quadrants of operant conditioning.
+And without having a formal education in learning theory or ethology.
+But, damn, those things can really help!

-totally, and I had a few of those issues like come up, like, I was having a little bit of trouble.
-I don’t know, Ellie was my first highly active and intelligent to breed, or like on the higher end of that scale, that’s what you get with a border collie.
-And so I kind of didn’t know what I was in for.
-So it was kind of a learning process in like, if an issue would come up, you know, that’s kind of how I think I might have come across journey dog training back then, with like, oh, this issue.
-So it’s just the willingness and like, yeah, just wanting to problem solve and make your life, your dog and your life a little bit better, but helping them get through the human human side of the world a little better.
-So totally agree that like, you don’t have to know all of the basics or the definitions of things.
-But understanding, getting that understanding does help in the future of like, recognizing different things that could come up or how to prevent things.
-Yeah, by how you set them up to?
+Totally.
+And I had a few of those issues come up.
+I was having a little bit of trouble.
+I don’t know, Ellie was my first highly active and intelligent breed, or on the higher end of that scale, that’s what you get with a border collie.
+And so I didn’t know what I was in for.
+It was a learning process.
+If an issue would come up, I think that’s how I might have come across Journey Dog Training back then.
+It’s just the willingness and wanting to problem solve and make your dog and your life a little bit better.
+Helping them get through the human side of the world a little better.
+So [I] totally agree that you don’t have to know all of the basics or the definitions of things.
+But getting that understanding does help in the future.
+Recognizing different things that could come up or how to prevent things by how you set them up too.

 Kayla Fratt (KF) 16:14

-Yeah, definitely.
-I do not know how I would survive barley actually almost more so than niffler.
-Even though I got niffler as a puppy, if I did not have obviously, again, some amount of dog training, know how and whether that comes from years of hands on experience, and maybe less less of the academic experience, or I do think that academic experience can really kickstart things.
-So I have a one last question for you.
-Before we get into le.
-Because I think this is important to talk about while you had your summer where you were shadowing this trainer.
-Were you working as well. were you living at home with your parents?
-How were you kind of supporting yourself through that?
-How did how do you make manage to get get that learning done?
-When it given that it wasn’t a paid position?
-It sounds like
+I do not know how I would survive – Barley actually almost more so than Niffler.
+Even though I got Niffler as a puppy.
+If I did not have, obviously again, some amount of dog training know how.
+Whether that comes from years of hands-on experience, and maybe less of the academic experience.
+Or I do think that academic experience can really kickstart things.
+So I have one last question for you.
+Before we get into Ellie.
+Because I think this is important to talk about.
+While you had your summer where you were shadowing this trainer, were you working as well?
+Were you living at home with your parents?
+How were you supporting yourself through that?
+How did you manage to get that learning done?
+Given that it wasn’t a paid position, it sounds like.

-yeah, I was fortunate enough to still have my parents house to live in.
+I was fortunate enough to still have my parents house to live in.
 So I wasn’t having to deal with additional rent and housing costs.
-But I did have a full time job at a wildlife prevention.
-Exclusion.
-I don’t know how to describe it, but a wildlife customer service job that I was working, you know, a 730 to five.
+But I did have a full time job at a wildlife prevention… I don’t know how to describe it.
+But a wildlife customer service job that I was working a 7:30 to 5:00.
 Yeah.
-And then after that, going to puppy class and things like that in the evenings, like two to three times a week, just to like get get that get them those hours under my belt.
+And then after that, going to puppy class and things like that in the evenings.
+Two to three times a week.
+Just to get those hours under my belt.

 Kayla Fratt (KF) 17:44

-Yeah, well, yeah, that sounds very busy.
-And actually, it’s funny, the first thing I thought was like, gosh, you were almost lucky that you didn’t have Ellie yet.
-Because trying to manage that schedule, when you had la would have been tough.
-And maybe that’s a little takeaway for early career people is if you’re in that stage where you might need to be juggling multiple jobs, because you’re doing so much learning, maybe don’t rush to get a dog quite yet.
+That sounds very busy.
+And actually, it’s funny, the first thing I thought was, gosh you were almost lucky that you didn’t have Ellie yet.
+Because trying to manage that schedule, when you had Ellie would have been tough.
+And maybe that’s a little takeaway for early career people is if you’re in that stage where you might need to be juggling multiple jobs.
+Because you’re doing so much learning, maybe don’t rush to get a dog quite yet.

 Totally.
-And I can say that my time, shadowing definitely dropped off as soon as a puppy entered my life.
-So fair question and
+And I can say that my time shadowing definitely dropped off as soon as a puppy entered my life.
+So fair question!

 Kayla Fratt (KF) 18:16